top of page

 Debbie Chinn, Interim Executive Director — dchinn@peninsulalivelyarts.org

-This 6-week workshop (February 19 - March 26) is for beginner/intermediate adult students who wish to learn ballet repertoire.
-From 6:15 - 7:45, students will participate in a technique class with Artistic Director Gregory Amato, followed by a 45-minute repertory class with Kelley Hashemi and Chloé Watson.
-This workshop will focus on the iconic variation, Dying Swan.
-Both Kelley and Chloé have performed Dying Swan numerous times with Peninsula Ballet Theatre and are excited to share their experience and knowledge on this variation with you!
+This 5-week workshop (April 2-30) is designed for beginner to intermediate adult students who wish to learn The Emperor's Waltz by Gregory Amato from Peninsula Ballet Theatre's repertoire.
+From 6:15-7:45 PM, students will participate in a technique class with Artistic Director Gregory Amato, followed by a 45-minute repertory class led by Gregory Amato and Chloé Watson.
+Chloé has had the pleasure of performing The Emperor’s Waltz with Peninsula Ballet Theatre and looks forward to sharing her knowledge and insights with workshop participants.

 Subscribe To Our Newsletter!